-- 1. Short creative exercises: You will write short exercises twice a week.
+- 1. Short creative exercises: You will write short exercises each week.
 These are on the syllabus.
 Please always bring the completed exercise to class.
 These will have word limits, while other outside writing will be in the form of lists, and not graded as creative exercises. - 2.
 Short critical response papers: You will be required to write critical papers in response to the assigned reading (see below). - 3.
-Long critical response paper: You will be required to write one longer critical paper to an assigned reading (see below).
+Long critical response paper: You will be required to write one longer critical paper to an assigned reading (see below). - 4.
+Long creative exercise: You will be required to write one longer creative piece in addition to your story.